 13. Fire Drills

 Evacuation drills must be conducted at least monthly during various hours of operation of the child day care center.
 We also conduct shelter in place drills.

 Parents are asked to provide snacks for their child for each morning and afternoon.
 Parents are asked to provide their children with breakfast before coming to preschool, unless they are in before care.
 With advance notice children may bring special treats for their birthday or any other time during the preschool year.
 Please see your teacher about allergies in your class.
 We are a NUT FREE school.

 Guidance and not punishment is used to discipline children at Footsteps.
 Acceptable behavior is encouraged by giving positive and verbal rewards.
 This reinforces a child's good feeling about his/her behavior and serves as an example to the other children to act in such a way as to receive this praise.
 Asking a child to stop and think about his/her unpleasant behavior enables that child to work at self-control.

 Removal from the group for a short period of time is used for a child who continually demonstrates unacceptable behavior.
 This time is not a punishement but rather a time when the child may calm down and remember what behavior the teacher is asking for.
-He/She is seated at a table with a quiet or with the group.
+He/She is seated at a table with a quiet activity.